SEO Tips For Etsy Sellers

 Do your research before jumping into selling on Etsy to get a feel for what people are buying.
 To give you an idea of what is selling on Etsy check out their popular selling items list and top-selling products list.
 Alicia Shaffer claims to be the most successful or richest seller on Etsy according to the business insider.

-Sell on Amazon and reach millions of Amazon customers.
-Amazon.com Marketplace is Amazon fixed-price online marketplace that enables sellers to offer new and used items alongside Amazon’s regular offerings.
+Amazon.com Marketplace is fixed-price online marketplace that enables sellers to offer new and used items alongside Amazon’s regular offerings.
 Customers can buy those items directly from third-party sellers.

 Amazon Best Sellers